-When an old enemy, the Cylons, resurfaces and obliterate the 12 colonies, the crew of the aged Galactica protects a small civilian fleet - the last of humanity - as they journey toward the fabled 13th colony of Earth.
+When an old enemy, the Cylons, resurface and obliterate the 12 colonies, the crew of the aged Galactica protect a small civilian fleet - the last of humanity - as they journey toward the fabled 13th colony, Earth.

 Edward James Olmos,

-The leaders of the twelve human colonies are making plans to sign a peace treaty with their mortal enemies, the Cylons.
-On the eve of the ceremony, the Cylons attack and destroy most of the colonies.
-The remaining Colonial ships, led by the battlestar Galactica under the command of Adama, head out into space and seek out a "lost" 13th colony, which turns out to be Earth.
-Along the way, the Colonials encounter various races (both friendly and hostile), the legendary human warrior Commander Cain, and the planet Kobol, the motherworld of all the colonies.
-All the while, the Cylons --led by the human traitor, Baltar --are in hot pursuit...
+The leaders of the Twelve Colonies of Mankind are making plans to sign a peace treaty with their mortal enemies, the Cylon Empire.
+On the eve of the ceremony, the Cylons betray the pact and destroy most of the Colonies and their entire fleet.
+Under the command of Commander Adama, the battlestar Galactica leads the remaining Colonial ships into space and seeks out a lost thirteenth colony, which turns out to be Earth.
+Along the way, the Colonials encounter various races (both friendly and hostile), the legendary human warrior Commander Cain, and the planet Kobol, the motherworld of all the Colonies.
+All the while, the Cylons - under the command of human traitor Count Baltar - closely pursue this fugitive fleet across the universe.
 Written by

 21 of 32 people found this review helpful.

 Was this review helpful to you?